espruino/EspruinoDocs/tutorials/Web IDE.md

 [[http://youtu.be/32mewNGxax4]]

-**Note:** As of December 2016, the Windows version of the Web IDE from the Chrome Web Store doesn't support Bluetooth Low Energy, needed for communicating with Puck.js.
+**Note:** On Windows, the Web IDE from the Chrome Web Store doesn't support Bluetooth Low Energy, needed for communicating with Bluetooth LE Espruino device.
 If you're using Windows you'll need to use the Native Application (below).

 ### Online